 Deciding finally to begin the day, I trudged out of the attic to the shower, bitter thoughts plaguing my mind.

 6 months.
 The amount of time my heart had left a broken, frayed, and bleeding wound aching in my chest.
 The amount of time Bracken had been gone.

 I looked in the mirror before squeezing my eyes shut, trying to erase the image of a gaunt and pale ghost staring back at me.

 Hopping in the shower I cleared my head.
-No, it was far to early to be thinking such thoughts.
+No, it was far too early to be thinking such thoughts.
 I could at least attempt to bring some life back to myself today.
 The others had begun to worry.
 Especially Seth.

-After completing my routine, I headed downstairs set on speaking with the fairies (least the competent, non-jealous ones) about my newfound features.
+Getting dressed, I headed downstairs set on speaking with the fairies (least the competent, non-jealous ones) about my newfound features.

 While the cause was unknown, Tanu suspects it may have to do with my coming-of-age.
 Perhaps I was just growing into my fairy-kind inheritance.

 Glancing out the window I watched as Seth explained the basics of being an eternal to Gavin.
 I had chosen to become one shortly after the closing of Zzyzx, hoping to remain with Braken longer.
 Seth and Tanu had followed not long after.